mehdi-fathi/eloquent-filter/README.md

 ## :electric_plug: Installation

-1- Run this Composer command to install the latest version
+1- Run the following command in your project directory to add the Eloquent Filter as a dependency

         $ composer require mehdi-fathi/eloquent-filter